kuwingfung/kuwingfung.github.io/_pages/about.md

 I am a first-year PhD student in Computer Science student at the Cheriton School of Computer Science, University of Waterloo, advised by [Prof. Wenhu Chen](https://wenhuchen.github.io/).

 I work on media generation and editing, focusing on visuals.
-My past research includes controllable generation and editing, and evaluation of generative models, with applications in content creation, automated multimedia synthesis.
+My past research includes controllable generation and editing, and evaluation of generative models, with applications in content creation and automated multimedia synthesis.

 Generally I am interested in building models that can understand the world and generate useful outputs (or manipulate them).
 I care about controllability, robustness, and usability of the models.